CoEDL/nocfl-js/documentation/why-not-ocfl.md

 ## If you read nothing else

 1. It's simpler than OCFL.
-2. It can be overlay existing filesystem structures without change.
+2. It can overlay existing filesystem structures without change.
 3. It's an evolution of a system that has been battle tested for almost 20 years.
 4. No additional services are required to make sense of the data - a file browser is all that is required.